 The criminal justice system can be confusing.
 When you’re facing arson charges, you need a skilled lawyer with the boldness to win your case.
 Sean Logue and his colleagues at Logue Law Group will remain at your side throughout the process, starting with explaining your charges and moving on to describing your alternatives.
 They are dedicated and aggressive, with a winning record.

 If you or a loved one have been charged with arson in or around the city of Pittsburgh, you will need an experienced criminal defense attorney.
 The Logue Criminal Defense team serves Pittsburgh, PA, and the surrounding areas, including West Virginia and Ohio.
-To reach out to schedule a no-charge initial consultation with a competent attorney from Logue Law Group, call us at (412) 612-2210 or (412) 612-2210.
+To reach out to schedule a no-charge initial consultation with a competent attorney from Logue Law Group, call us at 844.PITT.DUI or 844.PITT.DUI.
 Or, you can contact us online.

 Don’t wait to call!
 The longer you wait to hire an attorney, the more difficult it becomes for him or her to get a good outcome for you and your case.
 Call today!